Heroin Falls

 23 November - 27 April 2025Our new Universal Ticket allows access to our entire gallery.
 This ticket operates on a ‘Pay If and What You Can’ basis.
 Upon arrival, please go to gallery reception where our universal ticket is available.
 No pre-booking necessary.
 If you would like to make a Group Booking or have additional access needs, please contact us on scva@uea.ac.uk or 01603 593199

-The exhibition aims to show connections which will lead viewers to acknowledge substance misuse is a global challenge that transcends race, location and class.
+The exhibition aims to show how substance use and dependency is a global challenge that transcends race, location and class.

-Magnum photographer Lindokuhle Sobekwa (b.1995) aims his lens at a group of young men from a South African township Thokoza whom have turned to using nyaope.
-Nyaope is a low-grade form of heroin which can be mixed with many different bulking agents including cannabis products, antiretroviral drugs, as well as other materials.
-Sobekwa documents their journey, capturing their daily activities and chores, whilst part two of his project is redemptive, focusing on rehab and introspection.
+Magnum photographer Lindokuhle Sobekwa (b.1995) aimed his lens at a group of young men living in the South African township of Thokoza, where they turned to using Nyaope, a low-grade form of heroin which can be mixed with many different bulking agents including cannabis products, antiretroviral drugs, as well as other materials.

-Most documentary projects about addiction expose someone else’s self-destructive behaviour, but Scottish born, New York based photographer Graham MacIndoe (b.1963) took a very different approach: he photographed himself during the years he was addicted to heroin.
+While most documentary projects about dependency expose another person’s behaviour, Scottish-born, New York-based photographer Graham MacIndoe (b.1963) took a very different approach: he photographed himself during the years he was dependant on heroin.
 He’d place a cheap digital camera on a table or bookshelf, set the self-timer to take a photo every so often, then turn his attention to the rituals of his habit.
-The resulting photographs document the harsh realities of drug addiction and the photographer’s use of the artistic medium in his own recovery.
+The resulting images unflinchingly depict his drug dependency, along with his creative use of the medium to chart his own recovery.

 Heroin Falls is part of a six-month season of interlinked exhibitions and events that explore the question Why Do We Take Drugs?